mdhardenburgh/csuChicPresentationSpring2021/README.md

 # Introduction and Motivation
 The motivation for this presentation is based upon my own experience from CSCI 430 when I took it in the spring of 2019.
-My group wanted to create an embedded project using the Raspberry Pi platform.
+My group wanted to create a smart clock.
 We needed a user interface framework and a python framework called Kivy was chosen.
-The Kivy framework was OK, however from what I have seen in industry, Qt is used significantly more.
+The Kivy framework was OK, but Qt has more features, better documentation and Qt is used significantly more in industry.
 I have chosen to give a presentation on Qt to teach students a framework that is used in industry.

 I have created this repo to contain my presentation materials and code used in the demonstration.
 It is available for all to clone and use in thier projects, provided the GPL license is followed.
 The goal is for students to clone the repo, reverse engineer, understand and try things out for themselves.
-Even though this presentation leans more into an embededd/IoT project, the knowledge on how to create a Qt GUI can be easily transfered to desktop applicaitons, such is the design of the Qt framework.

 # Why User Interfaces Anyway?
 A well designed user interface makes interacting with software programs easier,